kstenerud/concise-encoding/ce-structure.md

 There are three primary kinds of array representations in Concise Encoding:

  * String-like arrays, which contain UTF-8 data.
-A string-like array's elements are always 8 bits wide, regardless of how many characters the bytes encode (the array length is in bytes, not characters).
+A string-like array's elements are always 8 bits wide, regardless of how many characters the bytes encode (i.e. the array length is in bytes, not characters).
  * [Typed arrays](#typed-array), whose contents represent elements of a particular size and type.
  * Custom types, which represent custom data that only a custom codec designed for them will understand.
 Elements of a custom type array are always considered 8 bits wide (regardless of the actual data the bytes represent), and are encoded either in the style of a uint8 array for custom binary, or a string-like array for custom text.

 ### String-like Arrays

 String-like arrays are arrays of UTF-8 encoded bytes.
 String-like arrays **MUST** always resolve to complete, valid UTF-8 sequences when fully decoded.
-A string-like array containing invalid UTF-8 sequences **MUST** be treated as a [data error](#data-errors).
+A string-like array containing invalid or incomplete UTF-8 sequences **MUST** be treated as a [data error](#data-errors).

 #### String Character Replacement